 “The statesman who should attempt to direct private people in what manner they ought to employ their capitals would not only load himself with a most unnecessary attention, but assume an authority which could safely be trusted, not only to no single person, but to no council or senate whatever, and which would nowhere be so dangerous as in the hands of a man who had folly and presumption enough to fancy himself fit to exercise it.”
 [Book II, Chap.
 III, para.
 36]

 Governments should not, therefore, attempt to directly control the creation of wealth.
-This is not an argument for having no regulation, though, which is not the same as planning.
+This is not an argument for having no regulation, though.
 As Friedrich Hayek pointed out, in chapter 3 of The Road to Serfdom, some regulation is essential:

 “The functioning of competition not only requires adequate organisation of certain institutions like money, markets, and channels of information – some of which can never be adequately provided by private enterprise – but it depends above all on the existence of an appropriate legal system, a legal system designed both to preserve competition and to make it operate as beneficially as possible.” [p.
 39]

-The next section, (3.3.7), examines the impact of targeting economic measures on specific industries.
+The next section, (3.3.7), examines the impact of politically targeted economic interventions on behalf of specific industries.